 Donations for the Hope Centre may be made on their just giving page:

-www.justgiving.com/campaign/helphope , and donations for CAFOD may be put in a clearly marked envelope and posted through the presbytery door.
+www.justgiving.com/campaign/helphope , and donations for CAFOD may be put in a clearly marked envelope and put in the CAFOD money box near the office door whenever the church is open.

 Please continue to pray for a speedy end to the present crisis, and for all who are infected or affected by coronavirus.